- Chasing Comets: Wednesday, 2015-01-14, 18:00 UK time

 Highlighted Mission: Hubble Space Telescope

-Highlighted Activity: Measuring expansion of Crab Nebula, simulating supernovae explosions.
+Highlighted Activity: Measuring expansion of Crab Nebula, simulating supernovae explosions. - Black Holes: Wednesday, 2016-04-13, 18:00 UK time

 Black holes are perhaps the most misrepresented type of object found in science and science fiction.
 Black holes are not paths to other universes or monsters actively sucking in planets and space ships.
 In this Hangout, we will discuss black holes in all their different sizes, and what it means to fall into a black hole.

-Highlighted Activities: Black hole calculator / simulator
+Highlighted Activities: Black hole calculator / simulator - Light Pollution:

 In order for astronomy to be even possible from the surface of the Earth, we have to be able to “see” beyond Earth’s atmosphere.
 Unfortunately, modern astronomers have to battle with city lights, radio antennae, and a myriad of other forms of optical and radio interference.
 In this Hangout, we will discuss the effects of light pollution on astronomical observations, and how astronomers work with the public to protect the skies.
 Activities: Use Google Earth to explore the characteristics of locations with observatories.